Cordero080/orpheus-ai/README.md

 ## What Is This?

-Orpheus is an experimental AI personality engine built by Pablo — an artist who codes, but whose ideas come faster than his hands can keep up with.

 It's not a chatbot.
 It's not an assistant.
 It's not a companion that's obligated to care.
 It's an attempt to build an AI that:

 - **Simulates its own perspective** — not just a mirror of your wants